RUAN0007/rCore-Tutorial-Book-v3/source/chapter1/0intro.rst

    David Wheeler, who worked on the EDSAC project, invented the concept of a subroutine -- **Wheeler Jump**.
 Wheeler's method is to add a **"jump to this address"** instruction on the last line of the subroutine, followed by a memory space.
 This memory space is usually set to 0.
 After the subroutine is called, the value of this memory space will be modified to the return address.
 When a subroutine is called, the address of the caller (Caller) will be placed in the accumulation register, and then the code will jump to the entry of the subroutine.
 The first instruction of the subroutine will calculate the return address based on the value in the accumulation register, usually the memory location of the instruction next to the calling instruction, and then write the calculated return address into the previously reserved memory space.
 When the subroutine continues to execute, it will naturally reach the end of the subroutine, which is the **"jump to this address"** instruction.
 This instruction reads the memory unit behind it, obtains the return address, and returns normally.

    With the convenient and effective subroutine concept and subroutine calling mechanism, software developers have developed a large number of subroutine libraries on the EDSAC computer, including checking the computer system, loading application software, writing data to persistent storage devices, System subroutine library for hardware system-related functions such as printing data.
 In this way, programmers can easily develop applications to use computers.
-This is why Wikipedia's operating system timeline [#OSTIMELINE]_ article positioned the LEO I 'Lyons Electronic Office' software system (actually, the subroutine library related to the hardware system) as the initial (1951) cause for an operating system.
+This is why Wikipedia's operating system timeline [#OSTIMELINE]_ article positioned the LEO I 'Lyons Electronic Office' software system (actually, the subroutine library related to the hardware system) as the starting point (1951) of an operating system.
 Such a computer system only supports the operation of one application and may be called as a dedicated computer system.
 On September 5, 1951, computers first executed an application called Bakeries Valuations, and later took on the task of calculating payroll, which had to be done timely because employees had to be paid their weekly wages on time.
 The task of calculating employee salaries, which would have taken an experienced clerk 8 minutes to complete, was accomplished by the LEO I in 1.5 seconds, 320 times faster.
 It provoked a sensation in British society at the time.

    Even now, there are a large number of simple embedded operating systems in the form of subroutine libraries, running on many microcontrollers based on Microcontroller Unit (MCU), and supporting simple applications or even single applications.
 These systems widely exists in toys, game consoles, small household appliances and other fields.